Privacy policy.

 Conclusion

 A client’s use and undertaking of the services of Christine Gregory, aka The Loss Therapist, constitutes their approval and acceptance of this data privacy policy and the collection, storage and processing of personal data as laid out herein.
-Clients have a right to withdraw their consent at any time.
+Clients have the right to withdraw their consent at any time.

 This data privacy policy is subject to regular review and will be updated as necessary.
 Where any changes are made, clients will be notified of these as soon as possible.